Solcany/matussolcany.com/content/projects/subdigital_graphics/index.md

   - interactive
 competencies:
   - graphic design
-  - UX design
+  - information design
 draft: false
 position_in_projects_grid: 0
 position_in_column: 2
 ---

-{{< img src="image/subdigital_system1.jpg">}}
+{{< img src="image/subdigital_system1.jpg" alt="a photo of the model with multiple urban elements highlighted in mostly green, orange and purple">}}

-Bratislava 2022 Model is an interactive model of a region of Bratislava.
-The model represents the future real estate developments of Nivy region on a interactive map.
+Bratislava 2022 Model is an interactive model of the Nove Nivy downtown area of Bratislava.
+It is a tool for presentation of the real estate developments of this area commissioned by HB Reavis real estate developer.

-I was commissione by [Subdigital](https://www.sub.digital/project02/) studio in 2018 to develop a graphical system for this model.
-The model is used by the developer to interactively highlight urban elements like: points of interests, transporation, transporation stops, utilities roads, greenery, the client's new developments, the functions of areas of the city.
+I was commissioned by [Subdigital](https://www.sub.digital/project02/) studio in 2017 to develop a graphical system for this model.
+The model allows to highlight various urban elements: offices, apartments, restaurants, schools, public transport roads & stops, streets, direction, points of interests and more.
+The challenge of this task was to develop an iconic and color systems that would support multiple combinations of the highlighted urban elements while maintaining visual clarity.

-This was a challenging task due to the amount of possible combinations of

-za nas je to ok, ale prosim uved hlavneho realizatora (mozes to nazvat vlastnymi slovami): Subdigital (aj s linkom) a klienta a rok.

-{{< img src="image/subdigital_system2.jpg">}}

-{{< img src="image/subdigital_system3.jpg">}}

-{{< img src="image/subdigital_system4.jpg">}}

-{{< img src="image/subdigital_system5.jpg">}}
+{{< img src="image/subdigital_system2.jpg" alt="a sketch of the graphical system showing a region of the city covered with various geometrical textures and solid colors">}}

+{{< img src="image/subdigital_system3.jpg" alt="a sketch of transporation systems, roads in grey, red, green, yellow and purple">}}

+{{< img src="image/subdigital_system4.jpg" alt="a photo of the whole model with multiple urban elements highlighted" >}}

+{{< img src="image/subdigital_system5.jpg" alt="a photo detail of a region of the model with multiple urban elements highlighted mostly in blue, green and red">}}